mrzzmrzz/ty-zed/README.md

 # ty-zed: `astral-sh/ty` for Zed

 This extension provides [`ty`](https://github.com/astral-sh/ty), an extremely fast Python type checker and language server, for Zed editor.

 ## Installation
-Open Zed extensions page, and search `tyzed` to install.
+Open Zed extensions page, and search `ty` to install.

 ## Enable
 Enable `ty` in your settings.

 ```jsonc